kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

    > Resource Pool = None
    > Format = QEMU image format

-   > If the virtual machine needs be under a different PROXMOX node (pm-01, pm-02, ...pm-XX) then initiate a **migration**
+   > If the virtual machine needs to be under a different PROXMOX node (pm-01, pm-02, ...pm-XX) then initiate a **migration**
      to the necessary PROXMOX node before modifying or starting the virtual machine.

 2. Add a secondary hard disk to the MariaDB node using the **Hardware** section from the content panel: